Praytic/youtd2/.github/RCLONE.md

 ```
 rclone listremotes
 ```
-5. This command should print the list of folders insides Assets in Google Drive.
+5. This command should print the list of folders insides assets in Google Drive.
 ```
-rclone lsd <remote>:Assets
+rclone lsd <remote>:assets
 ```
 6. Transfer files to your local.
 ```
-rclone sync -P --filter-from rclone-filter "<remote>:Assets" "Assets"
+rclone sync -P --filter-from rclone-filter "<remote>:assets" "assets"
 ```

 Now you should be able to run the project inside the Godot editor.
-If you make changes to a file inside Assets folder, make sure to update Google Drive as well.
+If you make changes to a file inside assets folder, make sure to update Google Drive as well.
 There are two options.

 **First option - Google Drive upload.**